Policy language

 Shadow mode

 Setting shadow: true on a policy makes it observe-only.
-The policy runs, the matched decision is recorded on the response as decision.shadow, but the live outcome is unchanged by that policy.
+The policy runs, the matched decision is recorded on the gateway response under shadow, but the live outcome is unchanged by that policy.
 Use shadow mode to roll out a new rule, inspect the would-be decisions in transactions, and flip to enforcement once the thresholds are right.

 Examples